 Problem #2: Forgetting the Variety of Messianic Expectations

 Articles such as this one assume that withing the history of Jewish thought, there has only been one messianic expectation.
-But this false.
+But this is false.
 The article says Jesus fails the prophetic role of the Messiah.
 Even Jewish scholar Amy Jill Levine (who is not a follower of Jesus but specializes in New Testament studies) sheds light on the first-century Jewish mindset.
 When asked if the Jews rejected Jesus because he wasn’t the Messiah they were expecting, her response is enlightening:

 “That claim that Jews rejected Jesus because he counseled peace and all Jews were looking for some warrior Messiah whose job it would be to get the Romans out of the country misses the variety of messianic ideas that were floating around in the first century.
 The majority of Jews did not accept Jesus as a Messiah because most Jews thought that the Messiah and the messianic age came together.
 The messianic age meant peace on earth and the end of war, death, disease, and poverty, the ingathering of the exiles, a general resurrection of the dead.
 When that didn’t happen, I suspect quite a number of Jews who were highly attracted to Jesus’ message of the kingdom of heaven thought: That’s a good message, but we have to keep waiting.”
 (2)